andrew-raphael-lukasik/RawTextureDataProcessingExamples/README.md

 ![Tester window](https://i.imgur.com/B8LlAQu.jpg)

-NOTE: You can process NativeArray in some different type of job or even completely outside any.
+NOTE: You can process NativeArray in some different type of IJob or even completely outside any.
 It's simply fastest this way.